-There are a thousand million billion versions of the chocolate chip cookie, each claiming to the be the best.
+There are a thousand million billion versions of the chocolate chip cookie, each claiming to the be the best chocolate chip cookies.
 And for a cookie so easy to make, there sure are a lot of variables.

 So use the recipe here (adapted from Nestle’s classic) or your own, but try the one-stick-of-each method and see if it makes a difference for you.